shukriadams/Porter/README.md

 # Porter - C# Source Package Manager

-Porter does C# packages in the same style as NodeJS, GoLang and others - pure source code, fetchable directly from git repos, using JSON manifest files.
+Porter is a source-only package system for C#.
+It works in much the same way as NPM for Javascript and Crate for Rust - pure source code, fetchable directly from git repos, using JSON manifest files.

 ## Features